kkonopko/kkonopko.github.io/_posts/2013-01-08-system-v-shm.md

 ([shmget](http://man7.org/linux/man-pages/man2/shmget.2.html)(2),
 [shmop](http://man7.org/linux/man-pages/man2/shmat.2.html)(2), etc.) on the other hand is an old skool toolkit.

-One of the reasons I mention it here is a nostalgia as my first exposure to parallel programming in the academia was with the use of processes and System
-V. If you're too cool for old skool, better start with threads instead.
-The very first *nix system I ever used was FreeBSD.
-The very first *nix system I happened to use in my professional career was Solaris.
-And I still use hjkl to move around in vi since once I was given access to a Solaris server terminal with no arrow keys on the keyboard and vi being the only editor available on the system (visiting a large IT company in Asia as a support engineer).
-For these and other reason I'm probably becoming an old grumpy man.

 Nostalgia is of course not a good enough reason to mention System V shared memory.
 In fact I'm not that old and my career is less than ten years but I've